cmusatyalab/gmapview/README.md

 	"YPOS":100,			# The Y screen position for plots "FIGWIDTH":15,			# Width of the plot
 	"FIGHEIGHT":15,			# Height of the plot
+	"LOGLEVEL":"INFO",		# Level of detail of logging. ["DEBUG","INFO","ERROR","CRITICAL","WARNING"]
 	"ADDRESSFILE":"./gmapaddresses.json"	# The file to use as a cache for searched addresses.
 }
 ```

-When using the API, any of these parameters can be overridden at runtime using the setSetting(key,value) method.
+When using the API, any of these parameters can be overridden at runtime using the setSetting(key,value) method. if the config file does not exist, then a set of defaults will be applied.
+However GAPIKEY must be specified -- this can be done via command line or API.